hapax/hapax.github.io/assets/form.md

 But this is a bad explanation!
 It's not consistent with other reliably known facts about the world.
-Sock imps don't make the ontic cut, not because there is no link between explanation and what we deem to exist, but because that link should only be made for *robust* explanations.
+Sock imps don't make the ontic cut, not because there is no link between explanation and what we deem to exist, but because that link should only be made for *robust* explanations, and the sock imps fall apart at the first serious inquiry.
 That different arrangements of the same basic constituents will have different properties is robust, almost to the point of truism, and there is no reason to ban order, or *structure* as we will call it,